PhoebusSi/Thinking-while-Observing/README.md

 # Combo of Thinking and Observing for Outside-Knowledge VQA

+# Full data and models can be found at [here](https://huggingface.co/datasets/QingyiSi/Thinking-while-Observing/tree/main).

 # More details and data are coming Soon.
-(By 2023.6 at the latest)
+(By 2023.7 at the latest)

 ## Requirements
 ```